-At the retreat, we were privileged to hear the recording of a call made by 5 year old Caden Drake.
+A great example of kids using OnStar is the recording of a call made by 5-year-old Caden Drake.
 Caden’s mom passed out behind the wheel due to a reaction to her prescription medicine.
 In this situation, Caden’s mom had pulled over and was already on the phone trying to call her mother when she passed out.
-Caden picked up the phone and his grandmother told him to to press the OnStar button.
+Caden picked up the phone and his grandmother told him to press the OnStar button.
 Onstar immediately located the vehicle while asking the boy questions to keep him calm.
 For a video news report of the incident and audio of the OnStar call click here.

 Teaching your kids to use OnStar

-If you have an OnStar equipped vehicle like a Chevrolet, it is important to teach your kids how to contact emergency services.
+If you have an OnStar equipped vehicle, it is important to teach your kids how to contact emergency services.
 Here’s exactly what they need to know:

 OnStar offers parents this activity page to help teach kids what to do in an emergency.
 In the future, I would love to see a second row Onstar button that was within the reach of children.
 I know this may sound absurd to some.
 I trust my kids on a daily basis not to call 9-1-1 unless it is a real emergency and I would like an optional accessible button in order to make OnStar easier to use from the second row.
 This would also eliminate the need to remove their seat belts.